Chart Color Schemes

 Health performance in Churchill is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-Churchill faces significant health challenges as assessed by AreaSearch.
-Mortality rates and chronic condition prevalence are high across various health conditions affecting both younger and older age groups.
-Private health cover is low at approximately 45% of the total population (around 880 people), compared to 55.8% in Greater Brisbane and a national average of 55.7%.
+Churchill faces significant health challenges, as assessed by AreaSearch's mortality rates and chronic condition prevalence.
+A variety of health conditions impact both younger and older age groups.
+Private health cover is extremely low at approximately 45% of the total population (~885 people), compared to 55.8% in Greater Brisbane and a national average of 55.7%.

 Mental health issues and asthma are the most common medical conditions, affecting 12.8% and 11.4% of residents respectively.
-Conversely, 58.7% of residents report no medical ailments, compared to 69.2% in Greater Brisbane.
-The working-age population faces notable health challenges due to elevated chronic condition rates.
-Churchill has a higher proportion of seniors aged 65 and over at 17.0%, with 331 people, compared to 15.2% in Greater Brisbane.
-Health outcomes among seniors present some challenges but generally align with national rankings for the general population.
+58.7% of residents report no medical ailments, compared to 69.2% in Greater Brisbane.
+Working-age population health is notably challenged by high chronic condition rates.
+The area has 16.6% of residents aged 65 and over (325 people), higher than Greater Brisbane's 15.1%.
+Senior health outcomes present challenges, with national rankings generally similar to the overall population.

 Frequently Asked Questions - Health